gururajbhupal/ECE3400-Team15/Milestone2/index.md

 Note: due to the about 3 inch distance from the sensors to the wheels, we implemented the function *adjust()* so that we could pivot 90-degrees at an intersection.
 Adjust simply has the robot go forward up until the wheels reach the intersection.
 The delay value is found via manual testing.

+A video of our robot traversing a maze with our right-hand wall following algorithm is shown below.

 ![Adjust](Media/adjust.PNG)

 ## Avoiding Other Robots